temporalio/benchmark-latency/README.md

 You will need to create a [Pulumi Stack](https://www.pulumi.com/docs/concepts/stack/) to run the benchmarks.
 The stack is configured with details of the Cloud Provider, size/count of nodes to use for the Kubernetes cluster, and details of the Temporal Cluster to benchmark against.

 Example stack configurations are provided in the `examples/` directory:
-    * Pulumi.aws-temporal-cloud.yaml: Workers in AWS connecting to Temporal Cloud
-    * Pulumi.aws-self-hosted-temporal.yaml: Workers in AWS connecting to an existing self-hosted Temporal Cluster
+    * Pulumi.aws-existing-cluster.yaml: Workers in AWS connecting to an existing cluster or Temporal Cloud
-    * Pulumi.aws-ephemeral-self-hosted-temporal.yaml: Workers in AWS connecting to an ephemeral self-hosted Temporal Cluster built by our tool
+    * Pulumi.aws-ephemeral-temporal.yaml: Workers in AWS connecting to an ephemeral self-hosted Temporal Cluster built by our tool
-    * Pulumi.gcp-temporal-cloud.yaml: Workers in GCP connecting to Temporal Cloud
-    * Pulumi.gcp-self-hosted-temporal.yaml: Workers in GCP connecting to an existing self-hosted Temporal Cluster
+    * Pulumi.gcp-existing-cluster.yaml: Workers in GCP connecting to an existing cluster or Temporal Cloud
-    * Pulumi.azure-temporal-cloud.yaml: Workers in Azure connecting to Temporal Cloud
-    * Pulumi.azure-self-hosted-temporal.yaml: Workers in Azure connecting to an existing self-hosted Temporal Cluster
+    * Pulumi.azure-existing-cluster.yaml: Workers in Azure connecting to an existing cluster or Temporal Cloud

 To use one of these examples, copy the file from the `examples/` directory to the root directory of this repo.
 Edit the file as required (they include comments to help you adjust them).